Getting into uni isn’t just about getting an ATAR. Don’t let test scores hold you back from getting the career you want.

 Charles Sturt University’s admission pathway courses give you guaranteed entry into most of our bachelor's degrees and get you ready for university study.
 With the flexibility to study online or on campus, you can choose the right course to fit in with your life, work and study needs from our two options: the Diploma of General Studies or the Charles Sturt University Pathway.

 Charles Sturt Advantage early offer program

 You've got so much to offer!
-Discover your advantage with our new early offer program and show the world what you're made of.
-When you apply through the Charles Sturt Advantage we’ll take into consideration your empathy, resilience and commitment to making this world a world worth living in.
+Discover your advantage with our early offer program and show the world what you're made of.
+When you apply through the program we’ll take into consideration your empathy, resilience and commitment to making this world a world worth living in.